Communities

 Thank you for the comments on proof writing; I will certainly keep them in mind.
 For inducting over the reals, I tried to show that $P(0)$ holds and that $\forall x \; P(x) \implies P(x \pm \lim_{\epsilon \to 0}\epsilon)$ where $P(x): e^x \ge x + 1$ and $\lim_{\epsilon \to 0}\epsilon$ represents some infinitesimal.
 I assume this is flawed reasoning.
 Additionally, I think the definition $e = \lim_{n\to\infty} \left(1 + \frac{1}{n}\right)^n$ is best as the standard proof for the Taylor series involves differentiation.

-Derek Elkins‭ wrote over 1 year ago · edited over 1 year ago
+Derek Elkins‭ wrote about 2 years ago · edited about 2 years ago

 $\lim_{a\to 0}a$ is just $0$.
 The limit of an (real) expression is either undefined or it's a real number.
 It's not some infinitesimal thing.
 So $\forall x.P(x)\implies P(x\pm\lim_{\epsilon\to 0}\epsilon)$ is just $\forall x.P(x)\implies P(x)$.
 You could try to do something like $\forall x.\exists\epsilon>0.P(x)\implies\forall\gamma\in(0,\epsilon).P(x\pm\gamma)$.
 This would essentially be saying that for every point where $P$ holds, it also holds in some open neighborhood of that point.
 This wouldn't work though.
 For example, for $P(x)\equiv x<1$ you could always choose $\epsilon=|1-x|/2$, but obviously $x<1$ doesn't hold for all $x$.
 If you swapped the existential and universal, you'd get a rule that was valid but would likely not be useful.
 In contrast, the naturals are, in a sense, defined by their induction rule.
 Any statement about all naturals directly or indirectly requires induction (or it doesn't depend on the fact that you are talking about natural numbers, e.g. $x=x$).

-Derek Elkins‭ wrote over 1 year ago
+Derek Elkins‭ wrote about 2 years ago

 For $e^x$, given some other definition of $e^x$, you can certainly prove that the power series definition I gave is the Taylor series.
 However, if you take the power series I gave as the definition, then there's no need to talk about the theory of Taylor series.
 You just have a power series; the fact that it is a Taylor series is immaterial.
 I will admit that it finesses the issue of having access to derivatives, albeit in a way that does not require introducing any differential calculus.
 On the other hand, just saying it's $a^x$ in the special case where $a=e$ doesn't suffice by itself.
 The usual way for defining $a^x$ for arbitrary real $x$ is via $e^{x\ln a}$, so that just moves the question to how $a^x$ is defined.
 However, you can just use $e^x=\lim_{n\to\infty}\left(1+\frac{x}{n}\right)^n$.
 My point was not the particular definition used but the fact that you should start from given definitions.
 Different definitions change what you can and need to do to avoid circularity.

-Carefree Explorer‭ wrote over 1 year ago
+Carefree Explorer‭ wrote about 2 years ago

 Some insightful comments; thank you.
 You may want to consider moving some of it into your answer.

-celtschk‭ wrote over 1 year ago
+celtschk‭ wrote about 2 years ago

 Derek Elkins‭ “The usual way for defining $a^x$ for arbitrary real $x$ is via $e^{x\ln a}$” — Is that really the usual way?
 The definition I know is that you start with the definition for rational $x$ and define the value for irrational $x$ through continuity.
 Of course then to define $e^x$ you also need to define $e$.